NexMaker-Fab/2023zjude-InnoWarm/docs/FilesList/fusion.md

 In summary, Fusion 360 is a powerful design software aimed at providing users with a comprehensive design, engineering, and manufacturing solution.
 Its design philosophy revolves around integrating various stages of the design and manufacturing process, offering an intuitive interface, and facilitating cloud-based collaboration.
 Through Fusion 360, users can achieve creative design, product development, and optimization of manufacturing processes.。

 ## 2.1 Part Modeling
 (1) Create a new group folder within zju2023, enter the sketch, and draw a central rectangle with dimensions of 200mm for both length and width.
+(Sketches all need constraints)
 <div class="center">
     <img src="https://github.com/ingw3216/blogimage/raw/main/img/1.png"  style="width:70%;">
 </div>